seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 How I have ever loved the life removed
 And held in idle price to haunt assemblies
 Where youth, and cost, and witless bravery keeps.
-I have deliver’d to Lord Angelo,
+I have deliver'd to Lord Angelo,
 A man of stricture and firm abstinence,
 My absolute power and place here in Vienna,
-And he supposes me travell’d to Poland;
+And he supposes me travell'd to Poland;
-For so I have strew’d it in the common ear,
+For so I have strew'd it in the common ear,
 And so it is received.
 Now, pious sir,
 You will demand of me why I do this?